lambdaclass/concrete/ROADMAP.md

     stale dependency roots, artifact/certificate swapping, fabricated proof links, mismatched obligation subjects, malformed/noncanonical encodings,
     unsupported constructs mislabeled checked, and a producer record that agrees with itself about a false artifact fact.
+Break a producer judgment/ layout/fingerprint helper and prove the checker still rejects the bad artifact without importing that helper.
+Wire
-Wire `scripts/tests/check_core_certificates.sh` and a checker import-firewall gate.
+    `scripts/tests/check_core_certificates.sh` and a checker import-firewall gate.
 14. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per